fleetdm/fleet/docs/03-Contributing/07-API-for-contributors.md

 Creates and/or modifies the policies included in the specs list.
 To modify an existing policy, the name of the query included in `specs` must already be used by an existing policy.
 If a policy with the specified name doesn't exist in Fleet, a new policy will be created.

+NOTE: when updating a policy, team and platform will be ignored.

 `POST /api/v1/fleet/spec/policies`

 #### Parameters